awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 The DynamoDb Client used to put and get keys from the backing DDB table.

-If not provided, one will be created in the region of the supplied KMS Key ARN.
+If the AWS KMS Configuration is a KMS Key ARN, and no DynamoDb Client is provided, a new DynamoDb Client MUST be created with the region of the supplied KMS Key ARN.

+If the AWS KMS Configuration is Discovery, and no DynamoDb Client is provided, a new DynamoDb Client MUST be created with the default configuration.

+If the AWS KMS Configuration is MRDiscovery, and no DynamoDb Client is provided, a new DynamoDb Client MUST be created with the region configured in the MRDiscovery.

 ### KMS Client

 The KMS Client used when wrapping and unwrapping keys.

-If not provided, one will be created in the region of the supplied KMS Key ARN.
+If the AWS KMS Configuration is a KMS Key ARN, and no KMS Client is provided, a new KMS Client MUST be created with the region of the supplied KMS Key ARN.

+If the AWS KMS Configuration is Discovery, and no KMS Client is provided, a new KMS Client MUST be created with the default configuration.

+If the AWS KMS Configuration is MRDiscovery, and no KMS Client is provided, a new KMS Client MUST be created with the region configured in the MRDiscovery.

-On initialization the KeyStore MUST append a user agent string to the AWS KMS SDK Client with the value `aws-kms-hierarchy`.
+On initialization the KeyStore SHOULD append a user agent string to the AWS KMS SDK Client with the value `aws-kms-hierarchy`.

 ### Table Name